ffund/intro-ml-tss21/slides/7-svm.md

 ::: notes

-This turns out to be not too terrible to solve.
+This turns out to be not too terrible to solve. $\alpha$ is non-zero only when the constraint is active - only for support vectors.

 :::